 Counting more sheep than usual lately?
 Stress may be to blame.
-Almost half of people with high stress say they don't get enough sleep because their minds race, shows a 2013 American Psychological Association survey of U.S. adults.
 You know the feeling: You’re ready for bed, but your brain has other plans.
 Anxious thoughts and mental clutter (going over tomorrow’s to-do list, say) take over, making it difficult to turn off your mind and fall asleep.

-And if the current climate has you on edge, you may find that it’s even more difficult to get the recommended 7 to 9 hours of shut-eye a day.
+If you’re feeling on edge, you may find that it’s even more difficult to get the recommended 7 to 9 hours of sleep a day.
 Not only does that lack of sleep spell trouble for your energy levels, but it can also hurt your weight-loss success.
 That’s because insufficient sleep can make it more difficult to eat well, exercise regularly, and be in the right mindset to reach your weight and wellness goals.

 When it comes to sleep and stress, the connection goes both ways.
-Not only can stress lead to fewer winks, but one small study of young adults shows that a lack of sleep can amplify levels of anxiety.
+Not only can stress lead to less sleep, but research shows that a lack of sleep can amplify levels of anxiety.
 But it’s not all bad news.
 That same study found that after a full night of sleep, anxiety levels dipped the next day.
-In other words, a healthy amount of sleep may help you feel less rattled by the news—and who couldn't use that right now?
+In other words, a healthy amount of sleep may help you feel less anxious.

 3 ways to calm your mind before bed

-- Take time to meditate.
 Meditation can reduce stress and create the right conditions for a good night’s sleep.
-You can find Headspace meditations, including ones designed for bedtime, right in the WW app.
+You can find 5-minute mindset coaching and Headspace meditations, including ones designed for bedtime, right in the WW app.
 Use them whenever you need to unwind or turn down the noise in your mind.

-- Start a worry list.
 Taking your worries to bed can keep you up at night.
 Instead, set aside time each evening to jot down what’s on your mind, then put the list aside and head to bed.
-Research shows that just 5 minutes of writing out your to-list before bed can help you fall asleep faster.
+Research shows that just 5 minutes of writing out your to-do list before bed can help you fall asleep faster.

-Give your weight-loss and wellness journey a boost by focussing on improving your sleep.
-Remember to track your sleep and check back here regularly for more better-sleep techniques.
+Give your weight-loss and wellness journey a boost by focusing on improving your sleep.
+Remember to track your sleep and check your app regularly for more better-sleep techniques.